gprMax/gprMax/docker/ReadMe.md

 Build docker image
 -----------

 This step is not needed if you have pulled the docker image.
-If you want to build the Docker image on you own, go to the repository root folder and run the following command:
+If you want to build the Docker image on you own, go to the repository docker folder and run the following command:

      $ docker build -t nipruthi/gprmax:v1 .